 Berberine has also been shown to significantly reduce free fatty acids, high levels of which damage the pancreas and insulin production In one study, berberine significantly lowered fasting blood glucose, hemoglobin A(1c), triglyceride, and insulin levels in type 2 diabetics by increasing insulin receptor expression.
 It also improved liver function.
-Another study found that 500 mg of berberine taken twice per day by patients with type 2 diabetes lowered blood glucose, fasting insulin, and blood lipid levels and it was as effective at lowering blood glucose as metformin.
+Another study found that 500 mg of berberine taken twice per day by patients with type 2 diabetes lowered blood glucose, fasting insulin, and blood lipid levels.

 There's a ton more research you can read here on berberine on everything from metabolic syndrome, PCOS, osteoporosis and much more.
 The standard dose of berberine HCL is 900-2,000mg a day, divided into three to four doses, taken with a meal.

 Finally, I'm going to tell you about the two compounds I personally use daily to control my own blood sugar.